Nelson Rebolledo

-Nelson Arnoldo Rebolledo Tapia (born 14 November 1985) is a Chilean football defender who currently plays for Deportes Copiapó.
+Nelson Arnoldo Rebolledo Tapia (born 14 November 1985) is a Chilean former football defender.

+Career

 Rebolledo has also played for Cobreloa, Curicó Unido, San Luis Quillota and Huachipato.
 Among other data he scored against Colo-Colo in the Torneo Clausura 2008 at the Estadio Monumental in Santiago.

 At some point also allegedly had been called to the Chile national football team.

+His last club was Rangers de Talca in 2023.